David Jones (footballer, born 1984): Oldham Athletic

 After his release by Sheffield Wednesday, Jones trained with former employers Burnley but only to keep his fitness levels up while looking for a new club.
 He joined Oldham Athletic on a free transfer, but would be released only a few months later, having played six games for the club.

 Wrexham

 On 17 August 2021, Jones joined Wrexham as a player-coach after a successful trial.
+On 1 June 2022, after his contract as a player-coach ended, Wrexham offered Jones the opportunity to continue in his role as the Club's First Team Coach.

 Coaching career

 Jones joined Wrexham on 17 August 2021 joined as a player-coach and a year later was named as reserve team manager.

+In June 2022 Jones retired as a player and was appointed as Wrexham's First team coach.

 International career

 Jones was called up to the England under-21 squad during the 2003–04 season.
 Although qualified to play for Wales, Jones opted to play for England at that level and made what was to be his only appearance for the under-21 side in a 2–2 away draw with Sweden on 30 March 2004, coming on as a second-half substitute for Nigel Reo-Coker.
-He is still eligible to play for the senior teams of either England or Wales.